marcomaroni-github/twitter-to-bluesky/README.md

 IGNORE_VIDEO_ERRORS=1
 ```

-Then you can run the script with `npm start` or `npm run start_log` to write an import.log file.
+SEE NOTE ABOVE - Then you can run the script with `npm start` or `npm run start_log` to write an import.log file.

 ## License
 "Twitter To Bluesky" is published under the MIT license.